Concordium/concordium.github.io/source/mainnet/net/guides/overview-baker-process.rst

 Configure baking for an account.
 For instructions, see :ref:`add-baker-mw`.

-Step 5: Create and register baker keys
+Step 5: Register baker keys
 --------------------------------------

 The last step is to configure the running node with the baker keys so the node